 Take it out, connect it to your RV 12V batteries, and let the sun do the rest.
 Note that a 10W panel only generates about 3 amps per day, and RV batteries are usually larger than 50Ah.
 So you might need a larger one, depending on usage.

-Solperk also makes a 20W and a 30W panel.
+Solperk also makes a 20W version.

 It is a polycrystalline panel, so it’s not the smallest or lightest panel on the list.
 But it’s still a good choice if you want the plug-and-play kind of system.